MaastrichtU-Library/FAIR-research-data-coursebook/episodes/data-descriptions.md

 These details help others avoid misreading the dataset.

+## Reuse across projects

+Well-described variables are easier to compare across studies, repositories, and software workflows.
+Even when datasets are not identical, shared language makes it easier to spot overlap and understand differences.

+That is especially useful when:

+- combining data from multiple sources
+- reusing legacy datasets after a long time gap
+- handing data to collaborators outside the original team

 ::::::::::::::::::::::::::::::::::::: keypoints

 - This episode is being restored conservatively to preserve build stability.